How Does LendingTree Get Paid?

 • File a complaint with the Consumer Financial Protection Bureau (CFPB).
 The CFPB exists to protect consumers like you, and lenders don’t want to be in hot water with a government agency.

-You can submit a complaint online or call 855-411-CFPB (2372).
-The CFPB’s contact center is set up to take calls in more than 180 languages, and from consumers who are hearing impaired.
-The CFPB’s toll-free teletypewriter (TTY/TDD) line can be reached at 855-729-2372.
+• You can submit a complaint online or call 855-411-CFPB (2372).
+The CFPB’s toll-free teletypewriter (TTY/TDD) line can be reached at 855-729-2372

 • File a complaint with the U.S. Office of Fair Housing and Equal Opportunity (FHEO).
 You can file a complaint online, submit a form via snail mail or call to speak with an intake specialist at 800-669-9777.
-HUD also offers a TTY/TDD line at 800-877-8339.
+HUD also offers a TTY line at 800-877-8339.
 If you would rather speak with someone local, FHEO also maintains a contact list for regional FHEO offices, as well as region-specific email addresses for civil rights complaints.

 • Contact your state attorney general’s office.
 Your state attorney general’s office may have a website with information about your state’s equal credit opportunity laws.
 You may be able to see there if the creditor violated state laws, or get connected with someone who can help you.

 • Contact a lawyer.
 If you’ve experienced discrimination, you have the option of suing the creditor in federal district court, especially if you’ve incurred damages.
+Start by researching legal assistance organizations in your area, which you can find by searching online for your state, and the terms “legal aid” or “legal assistance.”
+You can also try using this directory.